PowerDNS/pdns/docs/backends/lmdb.rst

 This setting is also available in version 4.9.9.

-**Warning**: Running with this flag disabled will cause spurious notifications to be sent upon startup.
+**Warning**: Running with this flag disabled will cause spurious notifications to be sent upon startup, unless a ``flush'' command is sent using :doc:`pdns_control <../manpages/pdns_control.1>` before stopping the PowerDNS Authoritative Server.

 ``lmdb-lightning-stream``
 ^^^^^^^^^^^^^^^^^^^^^^^^^